 Baiting and trapping are preferred when used in combination with either elevated or ground blinds or on designated hunting grounds.

 Most beginner hunters have heard a tale or two of hog hunting gone wrong.

-Hope you have ever watched a video online of someone being attacked by a wild pig.
+Hope you have never watched a video online of someone being attacked by a wild pig.
 That shouldn’t worry you.
 However, with the right technique, tools, and know-how, hunting hogs can turn into an enjoyable pastime.

 It is one of the safest sports on the planet.
 And a point to note— most hogs will attack when they sense danger, their young are threatened, or when wounded.
 All the same, you need to exercise caution while hunting for hogs for two significant reasons.
 Let us take a look at them in-depth.

 Hogs may be carriers of disease-causing pathogens

 It is a known fact that the wild is full of mystery, and sometimes someone in the outdoors may encounter harmful elements.
 When it comes to hogs, the two major diseases human beings are at risk of contracting are tularemia and swine brucellosis.
 Both diseases cause some adverse effects that are detrimental to one’s health.